fiznool/mobile-backbone-boilerplate/readme.md

 │   ├── ListItemView
 │   ├── ListItemView
 │   ├── ListItemView
-├── FooterView
+└── FooterView
 ```

 Each page (screen) has its own module, and the collection of modules makes up the entire app.
-The master Router in `main.js` links together all PageViews and handles routing between each.
+The master Router in `app.js` links together all PageViews and handles routing between each.

-A helper js file, `_skeleton.js` is available to use as a base for creating your module.
-Simply duplicate this file into the `modules/` directory, to use it as a starting point.
+A helper js file, `_skeleton.js` is available to use as a base for creating your JS module.
+Simply duplicate this file into the `modules/<module_name>` directory, to use it as a starting point.

 Before going straight into building a module, it is better to write its test first, leading us on to...

-###Testing###
+####Testing####

 Each module should have a respective *test module* which is responsible for unit testing.
 The test module is written using [QUnit](http://docs.jquery.com/QUnit) and each test is located in `test/qunit/spec`.
 To write a test: